howwohmm/websitebeta2026/README.md

 # website v3

-  This is a code bundle for website v3.
-The original project is available at https://www.figma.com/design/S8f9KlgSmcKMFTjggpZ10D/website-v3.

-  ## Running the code

-  Run `npm i` to install the dependencies.
+This repository now contains a fully self-contained Vite + React build of the site—no Figma-generated dependencies or shared UI libraries remain.

+## Local development

+1. `npm install`
+2. `npm run dev`
+3. Visit the printed URL (default `http://localhost:5173`)

+## Production build preview

+1. `npm run build`
-  Run `npm run dev` to start the development server.
+2. `npm run preview` to run the static output locally before pushing to GitHub or deploying.

+## Deploying on Vercel

+1. Push the repo to GitHub (or import it directly in Vercel).
+2. In Vercel, create a new project from this repo.
+3. Framework preset: **Vite**.
+   - Build command: `npm run build`
+   - Output directory: `dist`
+4. Deploy.
+Vercel will automatically rebuild on future pushes to the selected branch.